The Beethoven Thalers are currently sold out.

 January 17, 2026

-Unfortunately, the Beethoven Taler are currently sold out and I learn that they will arrive fresh again at the end of January.
+Unfortunately, the Beethoven Thalers are currently sold out, and I learn that they will be freshly restocked at the end of January.

 January 22, 2026

-I walk along the Rhine in the morning to the bridge to Beuel and first discover the sign "Beethoven Parking Garage" and then that there are LED display boards for the parking guidance system in Bonn with the inscription "Beethoven City Bonn" and Beethoven's head.
-I ask the AI who designed this logo, instead I get the answer: The official and defining slogan of the federal city of Bonn has been since 2009 „Joy.
+I walk along the Rhine in the morning to the bridge over to Beuel and first discover the sign 'Beethoven Parking Garage' and then that there are LED display boards for the parking guidance system in Bonn with the inscription 'Beethoven City Bonn' and Beethoven's head.
+I ask the AI who designed this logo, but instead get the answer: The official and defining slogan of the Federal City of Bonn has been since 2009 „Joy.
 Joy.
-Joie.
+Joy.
 Bonn.“.
-It underscores the city's international orientation and refers to Ludwig van Beethoven's "Ode to Joy".
-(Small explanation: I am a pedestrian/cyclist and otherwise do not pay attention to signs for drivers.)
+It underscores the international orientation of the city and refers to Ludwig van Beethoven's 'Ode to Joy'.
+(Small explanation: I am a pedestrian/cyclist and usually do not pay attention to signs for drivers.)

 January 30, 2026

-I was just able to clarify open questions for an upcoming performance and thought: This calls for a celebration!
-Maybe the Beethoven Taler is available again by now?
-And of course, I 'sacrificed' myself and tried them for all of us...
+I was just able to clarify open questions for an upcoming performance and thought: This must be celebrated!
+Maybe the Beethoven Taler is available again?
+And of course, I "sacrificed" myself and tried them for all of us...
 I will bring some for our trip.
-(I fear we will have to share a few, as they are quite expensive.)
+(I'm afraid we will have to share a few, as they are very expensive.)